Twin Cities Learning Community

 Session 2 – The Church for Vocational Discipleship

-Description: Building on the Foundations from session 1, we now explore the ways in which this reframes the ministry of our local churches.
+Description: Building on the Foundations from session 1, we now explore how this reframes the ministry of our local churches.
 If our vocational callings are central to God’s mission in the world, in what ways are our churches aiding (or hindering) this goal?
 How should a commitment to vocational stewardship affect the various aspects of local church life (preaching, liturgical practices, spiritual formation, evaluation criteria, etc.)?

 Faculty Member: Pastor Artie Lindsay